softindex/uikernel/docs/docs/first-grid-component.md

 });
 {% endhighlight %}

-Here, we use [UIKernel.Models.Grid.Collection](/docs/grid-model-collection.html) and pass it a settings object as an argument.
+Here, we've used [UIKernel.Models.Grid.Collection](/docs/grid-model-collection.html) and passed it a settings object as an argument.

 >If you want a grid to use [server](/docs/server-side.html) data, apply [UIKernel.Models.Grid.Xhr](/docs/grid-model-xhr.html):
 >
 >{% highlight javascript %}
-var model = new UIKernel.Models.Grid.Xhr({
+const model = new UIKernel.Models.Grid.Xhr({
     api: 'https://example.com/api/users', // Your Grid API
 });
 {% endhighlight %}